JuanPaFerro/playgrounded-code/README.md

 ------------

 the first step is, as always, to clone this repo.
-Once you have done with that the move to the repo directory and execute:
+Once you have done with that, move to the repo directory and execute:
 `$npm install`

 to run the project in dev mode execute: